homeomorfismo/beamer-sty/README.md

 Use
 ----

-The usage of the theme and its many options are given in the file `sample.tex`.
+The usage of the theme and its many options are given in [USAGE.md](USAGE.md).
+A simple example is given in the file `sample.tex`.

 It can also be used for constructing a poster: a rough implementation is given in `sample-poster.tex`, however there are still some issues with spacing that need to be sorted out.